RomanKnyazev/Unity3d-Cook-Book/README.md

 # Unity3d-Cook-Book
-A book with different tecniques used in Unity3d
+A book with different tecniques used in Unity3d and ACTORS framework

 ## Other content